N1teshift/yaga2025sculptures/docs/quickstart.md

 ## Step 9: Access Control Dashboard

 **From Windows:**
-1. Open web browser to `http://YOUR_WSL_IP:1880/ui`
+1. Open web browser.
+The Node-RED dashboard is often at `http://YOUR_WSL_IP:1880/ui`.
+If this path does not work, try `http://YOUR_WSL_IP:1880/dashboard` or `http://YOUR_WSL_IP:1880/api/ui/`.
+The Node-RED flow editor (usually at `http://YOUR_WSL_IP:1880/` or `http://YOUR_WSL_IP:1880/admin/`) typically has a sidebar tab for 'dashboard' with a direct launch button.
-2. You should see the sculpture control dashboard
+2. You should see the sculpture control dashboard.
 3. Test volume sliders and mode switches

 **From WSL:**